 “Dust Down” was one of my distinct privileges as the Dorm Chief of my flight at BMT.
-Dust Down is the way your flight will keep the dorm clean, and is performed at least twice a day during duty days.
+Dust Down is the way your flight will keep the dorm clean and is performed at least twice a day during duty days.
 On Sunday you’ll do deep details, so you’ll probably only do Dust Down once in the evening.

-Dust Down will be lead by the Dorm Chief, and is a series of directions that are given to the flight, which will then echo them back and perform the request.
+Dust Down will be lead by the Dorm Chief and is a series of directions that are given to the flight, which will then echo them back and perform the request.
 The idea is to get the entire flight cleaning up their own area, so the entire dorm is clean within a period of ten minutes or less.
-The more often you clean, the better your dorm stays inspection ready at all times and the less effort you’ll have to put out when you do clean.
+The more often you clean, the better your dorm stays inspection ready at all times, and the less effort you’ll have to put out when you do clean.

 I would stand at the end of the dorm, in between the two bays, where both A Bay and B Bay could hear me.
 It wasn’t uncommon for our MTI, in his thick Puerto Rican accent, to say, “Why are we not doing Dust Down?
 Let’s go!”
-That was the signal for me to immediate start jumping into my script.
-While we were beginning DD, someone from the Utility Crew would’ve already passed out rags (ripped up pieces of towel), so that each trainee had one.
+That was the signal for me to immediately start jumping into my script.
+While we were beginning DD, someone from the Utility Crew would’ve already passed out rags (ripped up pieces of the towel), so that each trainee had one.

-Your MTI’s script and procedures for DD may vary, but mine were as follows.
+Your MTI’s script and procedures for DD may vary, but mine was as follows.
 They may not be verbatim, but they’re to the best of my recollection right now.
-Every command is followed by with an allotted number of seconds to complete it in.
+Every command is followed by an allotted number of seconds to complete it in.
 Each command and its count is echoed by all trainees.